alan-turing-institute/nowwhat/NowWhat/docs/design/design.md

 2. Each Forecast Project should exist on GitHub as an issue;
    - and all these issues should be in the “Project Tracker”

+### Errors

+Errors are inconcistencies in our schedule that should be addressed as soon as possible.

-3. Each GitHub issue in
+1. Each GitHub issue in
    - Active;
    - Awaiting start; or
    - Finding people
    must be a Project on Forecast.

+2. Each project on Forecast should have a single Finance code (in the "Project Tags" field).

+3. Each GitHub issue should have a complete set of YAML metadata.

 ### Warnings

-1. Each project on Forecast should have a single Finance code (in the "Project Tags" field).
+Warngins are informative messages that someone will need to look at (eg, when doing the board solve).

-2. Projects that are Active or Awaiting start should have Finance code allocations (past and future) whose total resource is close to, but does not exceed, the resource requirements.
+1. Projects that are Active or Awaiting start should have Finance code allocations (past and future) whose total resource is close to, but does not exceed, the resource requirements.